Subcutaneous Injection Technique for Beginners

 Step 9: Hold, then withdraw

-After the plunger reaches the bottom, hold the needle in place for 5–10 seconds before withdrawing.
-This allows the solution to disperse into the tissue and prevents it from leaking back out along the needle track.
-Withdraw the needle at the same angle you inserted it — smooth and steady.
+After the plunger reaches the bottom, follow your medicine/device instructions for hold time.
+If they recommend it, hold briefly, such as 5 to 10 seconds, before withdrawing.
+This can help reduce leakage back along the needle track for some injections.
+Withdraw the needle at the same angle you inserted it: smooth and steady.

 Step 10: Apply light pressure and dispose